dehasi/zeliba/README.md

 See examples [TheComparable](#TheComparable), [TheChronoLocalDate](#TheChronoLocalDate), [TheChonoDateTime](#TheChonoDateTime)

 ### Better English
-Usually, util methods start with `is` prefix, but negations are covered via exclamation mark `!is`, which looks grammatically incorrect in code.
-I.e. “if a collection is empty” transforms into `collection.isEmpty()`, but “if a collection is *not* empty” transforms into `!collection.isEmpty()` which is read as “not the collection is empty” which is obviously grammatically incorrect.
+Usually, util methods start with `is` prefix (like `isEmpty`), but negations are covered via exclamation mark `!is`, which looks grammatically incorrect in code.
+I.e. “if a collection is empty” transforms into `collection.isEmpty()`, but “if a collection is *not* empty” transforms into `!collection.isEmpty()` which is read as “not the collection is empty”.
+It is obviously grammatically incorrect.
 Util methods like `if(isNotEmpty(collection))` do a great job but still remain grammatically incorrect.
  We don’t say “if is not an empty collection”.
  Zeliba provides the same util methods but also gives you a fluent API to write grammatically correct